Picki Logo

 How does City of Hobart compare to other LGAs in Tasmania?

-City of Hobart ranks in the top 60% of all Australian LGAs for investment opportunity.
-Within Tasmania, this positioning reflects emerging fundamentals across employment, population, infrastructure, and supply metrics.
+City of Hobart ranks in the top 38% of all Australian LGAs for investment opportunity.
+Within Tasmania, this positioning reflects moderate fundamentals across employment, population, infrastructure, and supply metrics.
 Use our LGA comparison tools to benchmark City of Hobart against neighbouring council areas.

 Disclaimer